JeanValjeanFoutre/2048_JQUERY_forBrowser/README.md

-# 2048_JQUERY_forBrowser
+# 2048_JQUERY

-2-days project made in solo for EPITECH (College of engineering based in France).

-The index.js must be executed with a browser.
-PLug-ins were not installed yet, but the game is operationnal.

-features :
--score
+Hi guys, here is a mini project I made during my formation at EPITECH.

--choice of the the dimension of the game grid
+To execute the game, just open index.js in your browser and select the size of the game grid (from 4x4 to 7x7 tiles), and confirm, then, start playing !

+Rules of 2948 can be red here : https://en.wikipedia.org/wiki/2048_(video_game)

+enjoy